emqx/xmeter-cloud-docs/en_US/quick_start/mqtt_test.md

       - One-to-one mode: both publishers and subscribers take half the number of connections set in previous step.
 No manual setting required.
       - Fan-out mode: fixed 1 publisher and equal number of subscribers as connections set in previous step.
 No manual setting required.
       - Fan-in mode: equal number of publishers as connections set in previous step, and subscribers should be less than publishers.
 You will input the number of subscribers.
-   - Input messages published per second: in fan-out mode, message throughput is fixed at 1 per second for each publisher.
+   - Input messages published per second: in fan-out mode, message throughput is fixed at 1 per second for each publisher (in professional plan, you can also customize this value).
 In other mode, you will input the tps based on your demand.
    - Select QoS.
    - Input payload: you can specify message content by manual input, or using auto-generate strings of a given length.